-The following table reflects the attendance of Directors at twelve Board meetings during 2020.
-A director if unable to attend a Board meeting, has the opportunity beforehand to discuss any agenda item with the Chairman.
+The following table reflects the attendance of Directors at five Board meetings held in the year 2022.
+A director, if unable to attend a Board meeting, has the opportunity beforehand to discuss any agenda item with the Chairman.
 Attendance is expressed as the number of meetings attended out of the number eligible to attend.